GMGI-Fisheries/resources/docs/Computing_NU.md

 # Northeastern University Computing Resources

+*Discovery is currently being transitioned out as of May 2025.
+Explorer is now the cluster we use.
+Data is stored separately so there was no data transfer requirement.
+Users should work on the Explorer Cluster.*

-A high-performance computing resource for the Northeastern research community, the Discovery cluster is located in the [Massachusetts Green High Performance Computing Center](https://www.mghpcc.org/) in Holyoke, Massachusetts.
+A high-performance computing resource for the Northeastern research community, the Explorer cluster is located in the [Massachusetts Green High Performance Computing Center](https://www.mghpcc.org/) in Holyoke, Massachusetts.

-The Discovery cluster provides Northeastern researchers with access to more than 45,000 CPU cores and more than 400 GPUs.
-Connected to the university network over 10 Gbps Ethernet (GbE) for high-speed data transfer, Discovery provides 5 PB of available storage on a high-performance GPFS parallel file system.
+The Discovery/Explorer clusters provides Northeastern researchers with access to more than 45,000 CPU cores and more than 400 GPUs.
+Connected to the university network over 10 Gbps Ethernet (GbE) for high-speed data transfer, Discovery/Explorer provides 5 PB of available storage on a high-performance GPFS parallel file system.
 Compute nodes are connected with either 10 GbE or a high-performance HDR100 InfiniBand (IB) interconnect running at 200 Gbps, supporting all types and scales of computational workloads.

 As GMGI's researchers, we have access to Northeastern's HPC resources through an MOU established in Fall 2023.